Introduction

 Accelerated Linear Algebra Support

 Support for accelerated libraries was added in v4.3.
 Accelerated math libraries such as ATLAS, OpenBLAS and Intel MKL can speed up xnec2c EM simulations if available on your platform.
 Library detection details are available in the terminal.
-See File → Math Libraries → Help for more information.
+See File โ†’ Math Libraries โ†’ Help for more information.
 Accelerated operation is optional, it will fall back to the original NEC2 algorithms if necessary.
 Accelerated library support has been tested on Ubuntu , Debian, CentOS/RHEL, and VOID Linux.
 Generally speaking, if you can install the requisite libraries, it will be detected.
 If libraries are not detected on your OS then please open a bug report.

 Interactive Operation

 Xnec2c is interactive in its operation, e.g. when started it just shows its Main window in a "blank" state, indicating that no valid input data has been read in yet.
-The NEC2-type input file can be specified at start-up in the command line optionally with the -i option or it can be opened from the file selection dialog that appears via the File → Open menu of the Main window.
+The NEC2-type input file can be specified at start-up in the command line optionally with the -i option or it can be opened from the file selection dialog that appears via the File โ†’ Open menu of the Main window.
 Once a valid input file is opened, all the normal widgets in the Main window appear so as to allow proper operation.
 The NEC2 "commands" in the input file are read in but not executed, until a request is issued by the user via buttons or menus in the appropriate windows.

 User Interface

 In its current form, xnec2c has three windows for the graphical display of output data: When started without an input file specified optionally by the -i <input-file> option, the Main window opens with most of the button and menu widgets hidden.
 When a valid input file is opened, all the hidden widgets are shown and the structure is drawn in the Main window's drawing area widget.
 From the View menu, the Radiation Pattern and Frequency Related data display windows can be opened, to draw either the Gain pattern or the Near E/H fields or Frequency-related Data like Input Impedance, VSWR, Max gain, F/B Ratio, Gain in the Viewer's direction etc. Both the Main window and the Radiation Pattern window have buttons to select fixed viewing angles of the structure or the radiation pattern, as well as spin buttons to input specific viewing angles.
+When built with OpenGL support, both windows use a hardware-accelerated 3D renderer with configurable anti-aliasing, transparency, and draw-style options; see OpenGL Rendering.

 Color Coding